everything is completely Sound

-There is a mystery at the confluence of science and mind, at the intersection where matter is both a wave and a particle.
+There is a mystery at the intersection of science and mind, in the confluence where matter is both a wave and a particle.
 A place where reality depends on how we observe it — where the structure of the world “out there” may be only an allegory of the strange loops, recursions and self-mirroring that underly it all.

-Poised in that narrow band between the repetitive and the unpredictable is music — that peculiar ordering of sound in time — something we experience as different from random noise.
+Poised in that narrow space between the repetitive and the unpredictable is music — that peculiar ordering of sound in time — something we experience as different from random noise.

 Down there, at the level of quantum strings, it can be said everything is completely sound.
 Perhaps then music is an analogue, an ontological portal into that liminal space — between the duality of structure and waves — reaching through the mirror of our consciousness and expressing the non-verbal, non-linear possibilities of the human mind.